RoyalIcing/SilverOrb/README.md

 WebAssembly is low level — you essentially get to define global variables, an array of memory, and some functions to operate on them.
 It’s not batteries-included.

-SilverOrb provides a few extra batteries so common tasks are easier.
+SilverOrb provides several extra batteries so common tasks are easier.
 They are:

 - `Arena` allocator for memory management.
 - `ASCII` for operating on ASCII strings.